Social Democratic Party of India: 2020 Bangalore riots

 On the night of 11 August 2020, violent clashes took place in the city of Bangalore, Karnataka.
 Provoked by an inflammatory Facebook post about Muhammad which was shared by the nephew of Indian National Congress state legislator Akhanda Srinivas Murthy, a crowd of Muslims arrived at his house for a protest which turned violent.
 Clashes between police and the crowd spread to the KG Halli and DJ Halli police stations.
 A curfew was imposed, and three people were killed after police opened fire on the crowd.
 Dozens of police officers and several journalists were injured by armed assailants, and Murthy's property was torched during the violence.
 The following day, over 100 people were arrested.
 Some protesters were reportedly led by SDPI members, and several party leaders were arrested.

 Sedition charges

-On 31 December 2020, SDPI workers reportedly caught shouted "Pakistan Zindabad" slogans in Karnataka; sedition charges were filed against them.
+On 31 December 2020, SDPI workers had sedition charges filed against them, for allegedly shouting "Pakistan Zindabad".
 The SDPI denied the allegations.